kHarshit/poems/_texts/a-dream-within-a-dream.md

 - One from the pitiless wave?
 - Is all that we see or seem
 - But a dream within a dream?

+---

+## Footnotes

+My favourite lines are from the second stanza where the poet asks God why he can't grasp the grains of sand, no matter how tight he holds.
+Read more [here](https://owlcation.com/humanities/Analysis-of-Poem-A-Dream-Within-A-Dream-by-Edgar-Allan-Poe) for the explanation of the poem.